Micro-series: Popular micro-series

-With the success of the My Manny series – now in its third season – General Motors sponsored a new series, Gillian in Georgia, which aired on TBS in the spring of 2010.
-The show stars Jill Marie Jones of Girlfriends fame and centers around a hip New Yorker who comes to the South to live with her sister's family.
-The show airs during TBS’ popular sitcom Meet the Browns.
+The television series, My Manny, achieved notable success and has since been renewed for a third season.
+General Motors, in light of this achievement, decided to sponsor a new series, Gillian in Georgia.
+This program was broadcast on TBS during the spring of 2010, featuring Jill Marie Jones, recognized for her role in Girlfriends.
+The show's storyline revolves around a trendy New Yorker who relocates to the South to reside with her sister's family.
+Gillian in Georgia is among the lineup of TBS' popular sitcom Meet the Browns.

 Unilever, too has gotten into the micro-series action.
 Singer Alicia Keys was selected by Dove and MTV to star in their "real beauty" micro-series called Fresh Takes.
 The series revolves around a group of twenty-something females and the pressures they must overcome in order to pursue their dreams.
 Each miniseries aired as a commercial interstitial during the March 24, 2008 premiere of The Hills.
-The micro-series is intended to promote the new Dove products while confronting the issues of self-esteem.
+The micro-series is intended to promote the new Dove products while confronting issues of self-esteem.

 Sometimes a micro-series may turn into a half-hour television sitcom, as in the case of In the Motherhood, a series of online shorts about moms coping with their chaotic lives – with help from Spring Nextel services and Suave hair care products.
 This micro-series just got picked up for the midseason lineup on ABC.
 It will anchor a new comedy block on Thursdays, one of the most competitive nights of TV.